Xbox One X PC Build: Can you do it for $500?

 Microsoft’s Xbox One X presents an interesting challenge for PC builders.
 Sure, if you want raw power, nothing beats the PC.
-But can you put together an Xbox One X equivalent for $500?
+But putting together an Xbox One X equivalent for the same $500 price is tricky.

-At that price point (and outside of that golden window of Black Friday sales and stellar combo/bundle deals on PC components), you're pushing the limits of what’s possible, particularly if you want to completely replicate the same experience Microsoft is promising hardcore console fans.
-Given today’s high RAM prices, the low availability of certain GPUs, and the dearth of 4K UHD drives, the results don’t come out cleanly in favor of a DIY PC.
+In ideal conditions, that price point already pushes the limits of what’s possible, particularly outside of the golden window of Black Friday sales and stellar combo/bundle deals on PC components.
+But we remain in the middle of inflated prices for RAM and certain GPUs, as well as a dearth of 4K UHD drives.
+Faithfully replicating Microsoft’s console doesn’t come out cleanly in favor of a DIY PC.

+Still, it’s a worthwhile endeavor—so we’ve not only updated the prices for our two sample builds from June, but we’ve also added a new one using a Ryzen 3 CPU.
+Moreover, we’re going to build an Xbox One X PC live on November 1st.

 Build #1: A basic 4K/30-fps gaming PC